 A lot of shooters do not care for them while some love them.
 That’s something you’ll need to keep in mind when checking out the HK VP9 SK.
 The good thing is if you drift out your rear sight the wings are easily removable if you don’t like them.

 HK VP9 SK serrations don’t feel that aggressive.
-That said, they do work quite well when racking the slide of the firearm using either the front or rear serrations.
-The front serrations extend from 3/8 of an inch in front of the ejection port, towards the nose of the gun for almost an inch and a half.
+They do work quite well when racking the slide of the firearm using either the front or rear serrations.
+Font serrations extend from 3/8 of an inch in front of the ejection port, towards the nose of the gun for almost an inch and a half.

 So, there is plenty of room to get a good purchase on the gun using the forward serrations.
-The rear serrations are identical and cut to the forward serrations, and they all are deceiving in how well they work for manipulating the firearm.
-My biggest complaint with the ergonomics of the gun is that you can only get two fingers on the gun itself.
-And if you can get three the finger groove in the front of the firearm will likely cause issues for you when gripping the gun.
+The rear serrations are identical and cut to the forward serrations.
+They all are deceiving in how well they work for manipulating the firearm.
+My biggest complaint with the ergonomics is that you can only get two fingers on the gun itself.
+If you can get three the finger groove in the front of the firearm will likely cause issues for you when gripping the gun.

 When the HK VP9 first came out, everybody was talking about how good the trigger was.
 At that time Glock, the Smith and Wesson M&P, and the Springfield XD were the most popular handguns on the market.
 They were the only striker-fired options out there.
 Due to this, everybody was looking for a better trigger in striker-fired handguns.
 The M&Ps had that hinged trigger and it was considered standard to add an aftermarket trigger just to make the gun usable.

-The XD’s have never been known for their great triggers outside of a few competition models and the Glocks people have always complained about their stock triggers until the recent introduction of the Gen 5 Glock, and even then, people still aren’t happy with them.
+The XD’s have never been known for their great triggers outside of a few competition models.
+Glocks people have always complained about their stock triggers until the recent introduction of the Gen 5 Glock.
 So, people lauded what a great trigger HK produced and a striker-fired gun.
 And frankly, I have no idea what they were talking about.

-It’s nothing exceptional.
-It’s not great.
-It’s not horrible.
-It’s a perfectly mediocre trigger option.
+It’s nothing exceptional, not great, not horrible but a perfectly mediocre trigger option.
 If you’re a fan of a short reset, the HK VP9 SK will not entice you.
-The reset on the gun isn’t incredibly long, but it’s not incredibly short either and is roughly twice as long as its Glock counterparts.
+The reset on the gun isn’t incredibly long.
+It’s not incredibly short either and is roughly twice as long as its Glock counterparts.
 It is also twice as long as the Smith and Wesson M&P and the Sig P320 series.

 Maintenance on the HK VP9 SK is straightforward.
-You’ll want to unload the magazine out of the gun, check the firearm to make sure there is nothing in the chamber.
-And then you’ll need to twist the lever in front of the slide stop down 90 degrees and the slide will slide off the firearm where you can then remove the recoil spring assembly and the barrel.
+You’ll want to unload the magazine out of the gun.
+Check the firearm to make sure there is nothing in the chamber.
+Then you’ll need to twist the lever in front of the slide stop down 90 degrees and the slide will slide off the firearm.
+Then you can then remove the recoil spring assembly and the barrel.

 The good thing about this design is it does not require you to pull a trigger to disassemble the firearm.
 This is somewhat unique to most other striker fire guns on the market.
-And at the time the Smith and Wesson M&P was the only gun that had a provision to avoid pulling the trigger and that was considered a big selling point considering there were lots of stories of law enforcement officers shooting themselves with their Glocks when taking them apart and having to pull the trigger before cleaning the gun.
+At the time the Smith and Wesson M&P was the only gun that had a provision to avoid pulling the trigger.
+That was considered a big selling point considering there were lots of stories of law enforcement officers shooting themselves with their Glocks when taking them apart and having to pull the trigger before cleaning the gun.

 Personally, if you practice safe firearm handling standards pulling the trigger to disassemble a firearm is not an issue.
 But if that’s something that scares you, this is a great gun to look at.